offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench numbered constraint toolbar buttons](freecad_sketcher_numbered_constraint_toolbar_buttons.png)

-To create a Symmetric constraint_FC, select the element_FC or element_FC component (e.g., two lines).
+To create a Symmetric constraint_FC, select the element_FC or element_FC !!component!! (e.g., two lines).
 Then, use toolbar button 8 (keyboard shortcut S).
 Once the constraint_FC has been created, press Esc to exit.

 ```{note}
 You can select the constraint_FC first and then pick the two things to create a constraint_FC between, but that may breaks down in certain cases where more than 1 selection is required.